 For many people, getting a ticket on a moving violation isn’t that big a deal.
-However, Illinois Traffic Lawyers understand that even minor traffic citations can have long-lasting consequences, including suspension of your driver’s license or increased price of car insurance.
+However, Chicago Traffic Lawyers understand that even minor traffic citations can have long-lasting consequences, including suspension of your driver’s license or increased price of car insurance.
 If your driving privileges are at risk, contact us today to discuss your options.

 There are two types of traffic violations: a moving violation and a non-moving violation in Illinois.